<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 Adequate Quantity

-Although most existing courthouses provide one holding cell for each trial courtroom, two holding cells per courtroom is the preferred number.
+Although most existing courthouses provide one holding cell for each trial courtroom, two holding cells per courtroom are the preferred number.
 Two are often required to accommodate multi-defendant trials, male and female defendants, and other situations where defendants must be separated.
-Another configuration that is effective is three holding cells shared between two courtrooms, as shown in the following plan.
+Another effective configuration is three holding cells shared between two courtrooms, as shown in the following plan.

 Shared Holding Cells